Ilhasoft/voices-of-youth/docs/users/source/mappers.rst

 Mapper
 ------
-Mapper are the platform’s target users, young people, that can create reports.
+Mappers are the platform’s target users - young people - that can create reports.

 .. note::
     To be able to create and submit reports, mappers must be registered in the VoY system.